Phase Space Electronic Structure Theory: From Diatomic Lambda-Doubling to Macroscopic Einstein-de Haas

 The operator evaluated in Eq.~\ref{Eq:Ecoup} is often termed the $L$-uncoupling and $S$-uncoupling operators\cite{lefebvre2004spectra}.
 In the context of ground state diatomics, as we will show below (Sec. \ref{sec:2D_model}), such an electron-nuclear coupling exactly gives rise to the $\Lambda$-doubling effect.

-\section{\texorpdfstring{$\Lambda$-doubling and NO}{Lambda-doubling and NO}}
+\paragraph{\texorpdfstring{$\Lambda$-doubling and NO}{Lambda-doubling and NO}}

-Strictly speaking, for a diatomic molecule, as for any molecule, the good quantum numbers are $J$, the total angular momentum quantum number, and its lab-frame $z$-axis projection $M$; each energy eigenstate can be simultaneously labeled by one $J$ and one $M$.
+Strictly speaking (i.e. without the Born-Oppenheimer approximation), for a diatomic molecule, as for any molecule, the only good quantum numbers are $J$, the total angular momentum quantum number, and its lab-frame $z$-axis projection $M$; each energy eigenstate can be simultaneously labeled by one $J$ and one $M$.
 The $\Lambda$-doubling effect occurs when there are two degenerate electronic configurations with positive and negative angular momentum projections $\Lambda$ along the internuclear axis according to the BO electronic Hamiltonian.
 As will be seen below, this degeneracy is lost due to electron-rotation coupling, leading to a splitting in the rotational spectrum.